Felix “Doc” Blanchard, SSC Class of 1941, Wins Heisman Trophy in 1945

 Doc Blanchard was recruited to play football by Army, Fordham, and Notre Dame, among others, but chose to play for North Carolina, in part because its coach, Jim Tatum, was his mother’s cousin.
 Because NCAA rules at the time did not allow freshman to play varsity, Blanchard played with the freshman team.

 Doc decided to enlist in the United States Army in 1943.
-He was stationed in New Mexico with a chemical-warfare unit until enrolling at West Point in 1944.
+He was stationed in New Mexico with a chemical-warfare unit until enrolling at West Point Military Academy in 1944.

 During his three years of playing football at West Point, Army compiled an undefeated 27-0-1 record and won three national championships.

-An all-around athlete, the 6-0, 290-pound Blanchard served as the placekicker and punter in addition to his primary roles as an offensive fullback and a linebacker on defense.
+An all-around athlete, the 6 foot, 290-pound Blanchard served as the place kicker and punter in addition to his primary roles as an offensive fullback and a linebacker on defense.
 He teamed with Glenn Davis to form one of the most lethal rushing combinations in football history.
-In his three seasons at West Point, Blanchard scored 38 touchdowns, gained 1,908 yards and earned the nickname “Mr. Inside”.
-Teammate Davis earned the nickname “Mr. Outside” and in November 1945, they both shared the cover of Time magazine.
+In his three seasons at West Point, Blanchard scored 38 touchdowns, gained 1,908 yards and earned the nickname “Mr. Inside.”
+Teammate Davis earned the nickname “Mr. Outside,” and in November 1945, they both shared the cover of Time magazine.